Theme-Aware Aesthetic Distribution Prediction With Full-Resolution Photographs: EXPERIMENTS

+Finally, we calculate the mean scores of the aesthetic distributions and binarize them using a threshold of 5 to perform binary classification.
+Previous aesthetic quality classification methods mainly employ multi-patch aggregation \cite{Lu2015DeepMA,Ma2017ALampAL,sheng2018attention} methods or introduce semantic information \cite{kao2017deep}.
+The results in Table~\ref{accresults} show that our method achieves the third-best performance.
+Note that our model employs the EMD loss to learn aesthetic score distributions, while A-Lamp \cite{Ma2017ALampAL} and MP-Adam \cite{sheng2018attention} are binary classification models.
+Thus, our model can be applied to a wider variety of tasks.

-We show some distribution prediction results on AVA dataset in Fig \ref{fig5}.
-The blue bins are prediction and red bins are ground-truth.
-It can be seen that our method can predict distributions precisely.
-Some other results are given in Fig \ref{fig6}, in which we keep the aspect ratio of images, but only show the predicted (ground-truth) mean score and the EMD.
-Fig \ref{fig8} gives two failure cases.
-The possible reason is that the ground-truth distributions show uncommon patterns different from most images in this data set.
-We can see that the distribution is non-Gaussian and not smooth.
+The results of the model that replaces RoM pooling with RoM align are also given.
+Both results are nearly the same, which proves our analysis in Section~\ref{section3a}.
+For simplicity, we only use RoM pooling in other experiments.
+We show some distribution prediction results on the AVA dataset in Fig.~\ref{distributionresults}.
+The blue bins represent prediction, and the red bins represent the ground truth.
+The results show that our method can precisely predict distributions.
+Other results are given in Fig.~\ref{scoreresults}, in which we keep the aspect ratio of the displayed images but only show the predicted (ground-truth) mean score and the EMD.
+Two failure cases are shown in Fig.~\ref{failureimage}.
+The figure shows that the ground-truth distributions of the two images are abnormal.
+They are both nontypical distributions in the AVA dataset, such as Gamma distribution \cite{murray2012ava}.
+This may be the reason why the model cannot assess them well.